 Children in Year 3 and 4 will be based in Mrs Long's classroom.
-She will cover English, Mathematics, Computing and Humanities.
-Ms Osborne will teach English, Maths, Science and Art/DT on the days when Mrs Long is in the office.
-In the afternoons, the Year 3 and 4 children will work with different teachers for subjects such as RE, PSHE and PE.
+She will cover English, Mathematics, Music and Humanities.
+Ms Osborne will teach English, Maths, Science, Computing and Art/DT on the days when Mrs Long is in the office.
+In the afternoons, the Year 3 and 4 children will work with different teachers for subjects such as RE and PE.

-The children in Key Stage 1 and 2 will join together for singing and Performing Arts and the children in Years 1 to 4 will attend weekly Forest School where they will enjoy working together in mixed age and ability groups which promotes our nurturing family environment.
-The children in Years 2-4 also attend swimming lesson every Wednesday throughout the year.
+The children in Key Stage 1 and 2 will join together for singing and Performing Arts and the children in Years 1 to 4 will attend regular Forest School sessions where they will enjoy working together in mixed age and ability groups which promotes our nurturing family environment.
+The children in Years 1-4 also attend swimming lesson every Wednesday throughout the year.